-The vegan broccoli flatbread base here only uses six ingredients, including water and spices, and it’s mostly just a head of broccoli and chickpea flour.
+The vegan and gluten free broccoli pizza crust base here only uses six ingredients, including water and spices, and it’s mostly just a head of broccoli and chickpea flour.
 If you’re looking for pizza pizza, this isn’t it.
-It’s the loosest possible definition of pizza.
-A vagely bread-like base with toppings.
+It’s the loosest possible definition of pizza, a vaguely bread-like base with toppings.

 If you want the flatbread on its own, just bake an extra 3-5 minutes during the first bake (it needs two, one for the flatbread and other for the “pizza”) and cut into pieces.
 To go that route, shape into more of a rectangle than an oval so you can cut squares.